RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 * UV map is CC-BY Linden Lab.
 * Skin templates by Chip Midnight:  http://forums-archive.secondlife.com/109/72/40762/1.html
 * T-Shirt Texture by Robin (Soujourner) Wood: https://www.robinwood.com/Catalog/Technical/SL-Tuts/SLPages/RSW-TShirt.html
+* HUD mesh, textures and scripts by Serie Sumei using modifications to original scripts by Shin Ingen.
-* Skins included in the skin applier HUD:
+* Skins included in the HUD:
-  TBD - Eloh Elliot Skins - arranged and donated by Chris Namaste.
+   - Eloh Elliot Skins - arranged and donated by Chris Namaste.
-  TBD - Adamek Titanium Skins - Donated by Taarna Welles.
+   - Adamek Titanium Skins - Donated by Taarna Welles.
-  TBD - Other skins used?
-* Elf Ears: Original Blender mesh by AGPL by Fred K. Beckhusen (avatar: Ferd Frederix).
-  OpenSim adjustment and preparation by Ai Austin.
+* Elf Ears: AGPL by Fred K. Beckhusen (avatar: Ferd Frederix) and Ai Austin.
 * R2 Logo by Serie Sumei based on original by Shin Ingen: https://github.com/RuthAndRoth/Extras/tree/master/Textures/Logo
 * Thanks to all contributors as listed in the LICENSE text file.